Muciojad/portfolio/README.md

 ## "Joy Stories" storytelling app prototype with AI usage

 Inspired by "SeeMe Stories," I've created a prototype of another storytelling app with interactive stories for kids.
-The core difference is allowing parents to record their voice once and then clone it using Eleven Labs for further automatic voiceover generation.
+The main difference is allowing parents to **record their voice once** and then **clone** it using Eleven Labs for further automatic voiceover generation.
 The app is connected to a simple backend created using Firebase and Google Cloud Functions.
 Every shared story content (scenes, graphics, etc.) is packed into an asset bundle and stored on the backend.

-The app has functionalities for recording template voices, generating stories, and playing stories.
+ The app has functionalities for **recording template voices, generating stories, and playing stories**.
 The app flow is split into two modes: parent (admin) mode and child mode.

 App development is now suspended.

 Screenshots: